 Once you've changed the template, you can see the compiled version of your nginx configs at

-/captain/generated/nginx in order to verify whether the final compiled version is what you wanted.
+docker exec -it docker_container_id /bin/bash) in order to verify whether the final compiled version is what you wanted by examining the files listed below.
 Note that you CANNOT MANUALLY modify these files as they will get overridden by Captain.
 If you want to make any change, you should always change the Nginx template in CapRover dashboard.

 Custom Files and Directories

 On top of config customization, you might need to use some files in your nginx container, things such as custom SSL certs, specific static assets and etc. Since in CapRover instance, everything (including nginx) is sitting in a separate container, you'll need to map a directory from your host to the container.
 Captain already did that for you.
 The directory

 /captain/data/nginx-shared in your server is available in your nginx container as